bneGREEN: Energy minister says geothermal powerhouse Hungary not exploiting its potential

 Hungary is a major geothermal power, but the country is not exploiting this potential, Energy Minister Csaba Lantos said during the first Budapest Geothermal Energy Summit on June 5.

 Geothermal energy could contribute to strengthening the pillars of Hungary’s energy security and hence energy sovereignty.
-By radically increasing output, 1bn-1.5bn cubic metres (bcm) of natural gas per year could be replaced at the national level, he added.
+By radically increasing output, 1bn-1.5bn cubic metres of natural gas per year could be replaced at the national level, he added.

 At present, around 10% of the energy used in district heating comes from geothermal energy.